jpittis/old-blog/articles/go_concurrency_alternative_haskells_race.md

 I'm tired of Go concurrency boilerplate and silly Ruby bugs that could be caught by a static type system.
 This recently brought me to Haskell.
 I came for the fp, and the implicit static type system.
-And now it looks like I also want to stay for the awesome conurrency.
+And now it looks like I also want to stay for the awesome concurrency.

 ## Haskell's race function.